Improved Robustness of Deep Reinforcement Learning for Control of Time-Varying Systems by Bounded Extremum Seeking: ES-DRL for Particle Accelerators

 $w_e,w_s,w_r,w_w,w_t$ denote the weights.

 The instantaneous reward is the bounded inverse

 which increases monotonically as envelope excursions, slope, and terminal mismatches decrease.

-If the IVP solver fails to return valid envelopes in an episode, we assign a large penalty and terminate the episode.
-The environment is then reset to the last feasible setting.
+If the IVP solver fails to return valid envelopes we assign a large penalty and terminate the episode.
+The environment is then reset to the last feasible setting to continue exploration from a known-good configuration near the constraint boundary rather than repeatedly returning to the initial operating point.
 Directly training a controller over all $22$ quadrupole inputs caused frequent failures of the initial–value problem (IVP) solver for certain magnet combinations, which prevented the simulator from returning a solution to the KV equations.
 To stabilize learning while preserving the intended control objective, we adopt a curricular procedure that progressively increases the control dimension.

 \emph{Phase I-Group-wise training (stabilization)}: We partition the $22$ quadrupoles into seven longitudinally contiguous groups.
 One group is trained at a time while the rest are held at nominal settings.
 For group $g$, the actor produces incremental updates, the IVP for \eqref{eq:kvx}–\eqref{eq:kvy} is solved, and the reward is evaluated.
 Groups are visited sequentially, carry forward the actor--critic parameters to preserve lattice knowledge and stabilize learning.